onefriendaday/sprechstunde/README.md

 # Sprechstunde APP

-This app will help you to keep focused.
+This app will help you to stay focused.

 Put this on your second screen and your colleagues at work will see that you are in a focused work phase and don't want to be interrupted.